 Taylor King’s career has taken him all over the world, but it all started in California.
 A high school All-American, King was known for scoring and knocking down threes.
-He verbally committed to UCLA before his freshman year of college, decommitted, and wound up playing in Durham for coach Mike Krzyzewski.
+Before his freshman year of college, he verbally committed to UCLA, decommitted, and wound up playing in Durham for coach Mike Krzyzewski.
 After one season, King decided to transfer to Villanova and play for Coach Jay Wright.
 After sitting out a year, he only played one season before leaving the team for personal reasons.
 King was going to play at USC but decided to enroll in NAIA school Concordia University Irvine to finish his collegiate career.

 People often wonder why this highly touted recruit never stuck around, so I caught up with Taylor and asked him about his playing career.

 You scored over 3,000 points in high school, were named a McDonald’s All-American, and the Mr. Basketball State of California.
 What gave you the confidence to be such a prolific scorer with range at such a young age?

 King: I was big at a young age.
 I played the five (center) in elementary and middle school until I was 7th going into 8th grade.
 I was able to use both hands inside and be a great post player, left/right-hand hook shots, etc. When I got to high school, I knew I could shoot, so shooting threes, off the dribble, posting up, getting to the foul line, rebounding (especially offensively), are all the ways I was able to score.
 I just had that killer mindset that no one could guard me no matter what.